EDUCATE A PEOPLE . . .

 It costs about $3,000 annually for the younger children to live in the home and about $4,000 for a high school student to live there.
 This provides housing/utilities, food and clean water, regular doctor and dentist visits, medications, school fees/uniforms, clothing/shoes, and toiletries.

-So far all the children in Shepherd's Care need more than one sponsor to meet their needs.
+Most of the children in Shepherd's Care have more than one sponsor to meet their needs.

 If you click on the photo of the children below, you'll see a short biography with the amount still unpledged.
 You may make a one-time donation to help a child or ask to be added to the monthly sponsorship by clicking on the link below.